tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/notes/reflections.md

 * James' ActiveRecord-only assignment: https://github.com/TIY-DC-ROR-2015-Jan/model-skeleton
   * Also, have an exercise where they close a Github issue from the command line.
 * Review "Work" photos on phone to see if diagrams or notes help.
+* I'd like some better real-world examples about code which takes up too much memory, leakes, invokes garbage collection, etc.  jeg2 said he can do it "easily."
+Maybe a search will give a starting point.

 Other assignment ideas: